Position: Associate Professor of Philosophy

 Campus Phone: 865-471-3579

-Professor John McClellan is Assistant Professor of Philosophy.
-He received his B.A. in Philosophy from UNC-Greensboro in 2004 and is close to finishing his Ph.D. in philosophy from UT-Knoxville where he began his graduate studies in 2005.
-His research interests include the philosophy of religion, ethics, epistemology, and philosophy of mind.
-His dissertation-in-progress entitled “Theistic Skepticism and the Ethics and Epistemology of Trust” critically examines the view that Christian belief is rational even without an adequate account of God’s reasons for allowing suffering on the basis that we cannot expect to recognize and understand the reasons of an omnipotent mind.
-Professor McClellan lives in an on-campus apartment in Heritage Hall with his wife Laura and dog Hank, and so, is especially available for conversations with students.
+Dr. John McClellan is Assistant Professor of Philosophy.
+He received his B.A. in Philosophy from the University of North Carolina at Greensboro in 2004 and his Ph.D. in philosophy from the University of Tennessee, Knoxville in 2013.
+His research interests include the philosophy of religion, epistemology, and philosophy of mind.
+He is currently reworking material from his Ph.D. dissertation, entitled “Inscrutable Evils, Skeptical Theism, and the Epistemology of Religious Trust” in which he examines the rationality of trusting God in the absence of any compelling account as to why he would allow various sufferings.
+Dr. McClellan currently lives in an on-campus apartment in Heritage Hall with his wife Laura and dog Hank, and so, is especially available for conversations with students.